 17. Call of Duty 3

 Xbox 360s saw exponential growth in sales during 2005 thanks to the Call of Duty 2, which remains popular to this day.
-However, we can’t say the same for Call of Duty 3.
+Unfortunately, Call of Duty 3 did not fare as well as its predecessor.
 Treyarch released it after a very short development when they took control of the franchise.
 The game failed to impress, with a less-engaging multiplayer mode stuck between Call of Duty 2’s approach and the Call of Duty 4 formula.
 The campaign mode attempted to change things up by including a Canadian section and a struggling mechanic for melee combat.
 Still, it lacked the polish or characters to carry it forward.
 Call of Duty 3 is the rare Call of Duty game that you are better off avoiding.

 No matter how much you love the Call of Duty franchise, you must admit that some iterations are just better than others.
 With our advice, you know which games to avoid, so you can start playing the cream of the crop immediately.
-Stick with the top picks on this list, and you can relish all the features that make the series a winner.
+By following our recommendations on the best games in the series, you’ll get to experience all of their strengths and none of their weaknesses.